Mr8ND/TC-prediction-bands/README.md

     `4.1-collect_parallel_data_files.R`).

-+ `make validate_pbs`: validation analysis for PBs
++ `make validate_pbs`: validation analysis for PBs This call runs the validation script `5-simulation_validation_pipeline.R` twice for the sets of (100) and (75)     new simulated curves.
+See [special script guidelines](#12-special-script-guidelines) if you'd like to run the     analysis yourself.
 + `make create_figs`: create figures and tables for paper
 + `make create_diagrams`: create diagrams for the paper